canonical/microceph/docs/how-to/index.rst

 Upgrading your cluster
 ----------------------

-Follow these steps carefully to ensure a smooth transition from v.17.2.x (Quincy) to v.18.2.x (Reef)
+Follow these steps carefully to perform a major upgrade.

 .. toctree::
    :maxdepth: 1

-   reef-upgrade
+   major-upgrade

 Consuming cluster storage